BLavery/SAMD21-M0-Mini/README.md

 ## Recompiling CircuitPython:

-OK, so we want to tweak our CircuitPython package so the two LEDs are back under our control.
+OK, so if we want to tweak our CircuitPython package so the two LEDs are back under our control.
 Is it worth the effort?

 It's actually not too difficult.
 Just a bit tech-y.
 My first attempt on my Debian Mint PC had a toolchain clash with stuff I had already (MicroPython recompiling!).
 So in short order, I fetched the ISO for Ubunto 18.04 and set it up as a VM in Virtualbox.
 A new clean OS.